Lightsmark and Lighsprint SDK are now free and open source software.

 marketing (without papers or demos) too.

-Comon and release, it's not stimulating to work on the only
+Comon and release, it's not stimulating to work on the only demo on the block.

-Expected
+Expected announcement

 with standard stuff like comparing our new product with competitor's